jassi-singh/tradeoff/frontend/README.md

 - **Dynamic UI:** The UI dynamically reflects the current game state, showing the active phase and a countdown timer for the next phase transition
 - **Responsive Design:** Modern, mobile-friendly interface built with Tailwind CSS
-- **Component-Based Architecture:** Built with reusable React components for different parts of the UI like the chart, timer, trading panel, and game info display
+- **Component-Based Architecture:** Built with reusable React components for different parts of the UI like the chart, timer, trading panel, game info display, and leaderboard
 - **State Management:** Comprehensive state management using Zustand for game state, authentication, and WebSocket connections

 ---